tylim88/Firelord/README.md

 handleFieldValue.doc('1234567').set({
 	aaa: arrayUnion('123', '456'), // ERROR
 	bbb: increment(11), // ERROR
-	ddd: arrayUnion(123, 456), // ERROR
+	ddd: arrayUnion('ddd', 123, 456), // ERROR <- at first typescript will not highlight this error unless you solve other error first, which mean in the end it still able to catch all error, so don't panic
 })

 handleFieldValue.doc('1234567').set({
 	aaa: increment(1), // ok
 	bbb: serverTimestamp(), // ok
-	ddd: arrayUnion('123', '456'), // ok
+	...arrayUnion('ddd', '123', '456'), // ok, you can also write this as `...arrayUnion('ddd', ...['123', '456'])`
 })
 ```

+The API is like firestore API, except `arrayUnion` and `arrayRemove`, the API is designed in such a way to deal with empty array errors while keeping your type safe.

-The API is like firestore API, same working logic apply to complex data type.
+same working logic apply to complex data type.

 if you try to use the original firestore field value, the wrapper will stop you.